omerahm69/project_5/README.md

 -    Track performance metrics such as accuracy and precision
 -    Evaluate against a seperate test set to ensure generalizability.

 ## Mapping Business Requirements to ML Tasks

 Requuirement 1 - Visual Study
 Mapped to Data Visualisations Tasks:
 - Display class-wise mean and standard deviation images.
 - Show the difference between average images of both classes.
 - Present image montages to visualize variation.

 Requirement 2 - Prediction
 Mapped to ML Tasks:
 - Train a binary classifier (Healthy vs. Powdery Mildew).
 - Generate classification reports and evaluate with metrics.
 - Deploy predictions through a web-based dashboard.

 ## ML Business Case

--We want an ML model to predict if an image is healthy or not based on historical image data.
+We want an ML model to predict if an image is healthy or not based on historical image data.
 It is a supervised binary classification model that predicts whether a cherry leaf is healthy or infected.
 The output includes:
 -    A classification label
 -    Associated probability/confidence score.

 Success Metric:
 The client consider a succeful project outcome as: